incwo/Astral/docs/Development.md

         charging --> connected: didEndCharging
 ```

-*In order to make the figure clearer, the .didDisconnectUnexpectedly, and .cancel events are not represented.*
+*In order to make the figure clearer, the .didDisconnectUnexpectedly, and .canceled events are not represented.*